Atom-Foundry/atom-foundry-research/README.md

 Research expands into recommendation intelligence, AI visibility, agentic commerce, and AI decision science.

 New studies examine facts, retrieval, hidden context, multi turn conversations, accuracy, brand legibility, attribution, and prompt shape.

+Research turns to the signals behind selection itself: claim specificity, star rating, third-party authority, brand familiarity, cited-source stability, and how those signals rank against each other once rating is removed from the comparison.
+A final study in this run tests whether structuring the same facts as bullets instead of prose changes how much of them a model cites.

 ---